rockthejvm/rockthejvm-site/src/content/articles/zio-kafka.md

 ## 1. Background

 Following this article will require a basic understanding of how Kafka works.
-Moreover, we should know what the effect pattern is and how ZIO implements it (refer to [ZIO: Introduction to Fibers](/articles/zio-fibers-concurrency-and-lightweight-threads), and to [Organizing Services with ZIO and ZLayers](/articles/organizing-services-with-zio-and-zlayers) for further details).
+Moreover, we should know what the effect pattern is and how ZIO implements it (refer to [ZIO Fibers: Concurrency and Lightweight Threads](/articles/zio-fibers-concurrency-and-lightweight-threads), and to [Organizing Services with ZIO and ZLayers](/articles/organizing-services-with-zio-and-zlayers) for further details).

 Apache Kafka is the standard de-facto within messaging systems. **Every Kafka installation has a broker, or a cluster of brokers, which allows its clients to write and read messages in a structure called _topic_, which are essentially distributed queues**.
 The clients writing into topics are called _producers_, whereas _consumers_ read information from topics.